TommyPham03/Nanogram-project/README.md

 Several classes for the GUI are provided for you.
 Some implementations are complete and others are almost complete.

-Unlike in Project 4, where each GUI class *encapsulated* a subclass of [Pane](https://openjfx.io/javadoc/11/javafx.graphics/javafx/scene/layout/Pane.html), the GUI classes in this project each *extend* a subclass of Pane.
-This makes it more convenient to combine graphical components in different objects because the objects themselves can be added to scenes and panes, rather than having to call methods to access the components (e.g., the getPane method in Project 4).

 ### NonogramView